John Gibson (RAF officer): Second World War

 In May 1940, as France was invaded by Nazi Germany, Gibson was posted to No. 501 (County of Gloucester) Squadron.
 His squadron was dispatched from RAF Tangmere across the English Channel to Bétheniville, as reinforcements for the Advanced Air Striking Force.
 At the time he joined the squadron, it flew Hawker Hurricane fighters, a type which Gibson had not flown before.
 He was quick to adapt and was involved in a number of actions as the squadron operated in support of the Allied forces as they retreated before the advancing Germans.
 On 27 May, the squadron encountered 30 Heinkel He 111 medium bombers; Gibson destroyed one and shared in the destruction of another.
 He himself was then shot down, and crash landed close to Rouen.
 Unhurt, he was soon back in action.
 In the following days, he shot down another He 111 and was credited with the probable destruction of two more bombers, plus damaging another three.
-He was again shot down on 10 June over Le Mans, but not before destroying a Messerschmitt Bf 109.
+He was again shot down on 10 June over Le Mans, but not before destroying a Messerschmitt Bf 109 fighter.
 A week later his squadron withdrew to Jersey, from where it covered the evacuation of the British Expeditionary Force from Cherbourg.

 Battle of Britain

 Having claimed 45 German aircraft destroyed during its service in France, No. 501 Squadron regrouped at Croydon Airport on 21 June, where it received replacement pilots.
 From 4 July, it performed convoy patrols off the Isle of Portland, flying from Warmwell.
-He damaged a He 111 on 9 July, flying over Portland, and a few days later destroyed a Dornier Do 17; the identification of the bomber was suspect, and it may have been a Messerschmitt Bf 110.
+He damaged a He 111 on 9 July, flying over Portland, and a few days later destroyed a Dornier Do 17 medium bomber; the identification of the bomber was suspect, and it may have been a Messerschmitt Bf 110 heavy fighter.

 Later in the month, Gibson's squadron moved to Gravesend in Kent, carrying out patrols and intercepting incoming German raids.
 He shot down a Junkers Ju 87 divebomber over Dover on 29 July, one of a group of Ju 87s being escorted by Bf 109s.
 He also damaged another Ju 87 in the encounter.
 During a raid on a convoy near Deal on 12 August, Gibson claimed a Ju 87 as destroyed, observing its pilot bailing out after his attack.
 He was also credited with the destruction of an escorting Bf 109.
 Returning to his airfield, he crashed his Hurricane on landing, running it into a crater resulting from a bombing raid.
 Three days later, leading a section of three Hurricanes that encountered 20 Ju 87s, he destroyed one of the divebombers, seeing it crash into the sea.
 In the meantime, the airfield at Hawkinge, from which the squadron was operating at the time, was being attacked by more Ju 87s.
 Gibson and his section returned to deal with the attack, and he damaged one of the Ju 87s.
 His own aircraft was damaged and set on fire in the encounter; being over the populated area of Folkestone, he stayed with the Hurricane until it was clear of the town before he bailed out.